mpeddi/dweetProPythonExample/README.md

 # dweetProPythonExample
-Example python code for using dweetPro with an RPi board.
+Example python code for using [dweetPro](https://dweetpro.io) with an RPi board.

-The dweetProExample.py code is free to use as an example for connecting an RPi to the dweetPro.io system.
+The dweetProExample.py code is free to use as an example for connecting an RPi to the dweetPro messaging platform.
-This code sets up the RPi board with a motor shield, imports the necessary libraries, and then spins a motor every 30 seconds.
+This code sets up the RPi board with a motor shield connected to it, importing the necessary libraries.

    ![Capture](pics/Capture.PNG)

+The code then spins a motor every 30 seconds.
 After the motor is spun the RPi notes the time and sends the timestamp to dweetPro.

    ![Capture1.1](pics/Capture1.1.PNG)